-The aim is to help owner-occupiers and private landlords in Aberdeen City to improve the energy performance rating of their property in line with Scottish Government guidance, while helping them save on energy bills and reduce their carbon footprint.
+The aim is to help owner-occupiers and private landlords in Aberdeen City to improve the energy performance rating of their property in line with Scottish Government guidance, while helping them save on energy bills and reduce their carbon footprint by guiding them through the process and providing a free Energy Performance Certificate (EPC) survey.

 Energy Efficient Aberdeen was established to help homeowners and private landlords in Aberdeen City to navigate the process of making energy efficiency improvements to their property to bring it in line with upcoming Scottish Government guidance and legislation.